Maths

 Below, the CRPS is required to pump to a receiver against a static Delivery Head of 20 metres, or, 2 bar g.
 It is filling from a head of 1 metre, or, 0.1 bar g.
 This head of water above inlet connection provides the energy to fill the pump chamber during the filling cycle.

-The ARI Steamline CRPS has to work against the delivery head of 20 m.
+The ARI India CRPS has to work against the delivery head of 20 m.
 This is because the Suction head pressure is not present in the pump body during pumping and has no effect on the delivery head against which the pump has to operate.

 Friction head loss.
 The energy lost in just trying to move the condensate through the pipe.